cvalencia1991/carro-de-compras/README.md

   docker build -t cart-api-1 /path/to/the/project
   docker run --name api-2 -p 3000:3000 -e RAILS_MASTER_KEY=$(cat config/master.key) -e DEVISE_JWT_SECRET_KEY=your_jwt_secret_key cart-api-1
 ```
-when the Master key is inside the crendetials
+when the Master key is inside the credentials

-if you want to work in diffrents enviorments you can use the next command
+if you want to work in different environments you can use the next command
 ```sh
   docker compose up
 ```